radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

 ### Send message to Discord

   9. Once the CI Build passes successfully, send a message to the #radgrad2-chat channel on Discord starting with the text "Master Merge Alert" and followed by a brief message indicating what has changed.
+Please indicate who reviewed the pull request.

 ### Close issue